Gülermak

 Gülermak Ağır Sanayi İnşaat ve Taahhüt A Ş. (Gülermak in short form; "Gülermak Heavy Industry Construction and Contracting") is a Turkish construction company, especially for rail transport, established in 1958.

 Overview

-Gülermak has been involved in constructing more than 260 km of underground tunnels and 120 metro stations.
-According to Engineering News-Record (ENR), in 2020 the company was the 124th international contractor in the world with revenues of $699.1 million.
-The company has offices in Ankara (Turkey), and Warsaw (Poland), Dubai (United Arab Emirates), Stockholm (Sweden) and Mumbai (India).
-Gülermak undertakes construction projects internationally, especially for rail transport, for example in India, Norway, Poland, Turkey, United Arab Emirates, etc. Gülermak has been contributed to construction projects such as the following:
+Gülermak has constructed more than 260 km (160 mi) of underground tunnels and 120 metro stations.
+According to Engineering News-Record (ENR), in 2020 the company was ranked as the 124th international contractor in the world with revenues of $699.1 million.
+The company maintains offices in Ankara, Turkey; Warsaw, Poland; Dubai, United Arab Emirates; Stockholm, Sweden; and Mumbai, India.

+Gülermak undertakes international construction projects, primarily in the rail transport sector, with operations in India, Norway, Poland, Turkey, and the United Arab Emirates.
+Notable projects involving the company include: